MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Manage/Generate-DPM-reports.md

 2. You can view an available report from the **Available reports** list.
 When the number of historical reports saved equals the maximum number specified in the report schedule, the next report that is saved will replace the oldest copy of the report, so you can retain the maximum number of copies at all times.

 ### Print reports
 Reports in DPM have been designed to print on A4 paper without horizontally splitting the information across pages.
-The MHTML and PDF formats are not editable, so you can’t modify the report to fit other paper sizes.
+The MHTML and PDF formats are not editable, so you can't modify the report to fit other paper sizes.

 Note that if you experience any issues with reports on fitting on A4 paper try changing the dimensions of the report page width 8.27in and the height to 11.69in.
-There are details of how to do that on Bob Cornelissen’s [BICTT blog](http://www.bictt.com/blogs/bictt.php/2009/03/17/sql-reporting-services-render-pdf-in-a4-1).
+There are details of how to do that on Bob Cornelissen's [BICTT blog](http://www.bictt.com/blogs/bictt.php/2009/03/17/sql-reporting-services-render-pdf-in-a4-1).

 ##### Print MHTML reports